Dave Best / Business Manager | email

 Tom accepted Jesus Christ at 12 years old.
 In high school, his heart was ignited for missions while visiting Honduras and serving the native people there.
 With his church at Harvest Chapel, God truly opened Tom’s eyes to the love and grace of his son, Jesus Christ.
 After returning home from missions, Tom started a small group for 20 and 30 year olds in the Chautauqua area called NYCA (Nurturing Young Christian Adults).
 God has continued to bless Tom with additional missions opportunities to Miami, Mexico and Honduras.

-The Lord blessed Tom with his wonderful wife, Dana.
+The Lord blessed Tom with his wonderful wife, Danam and his adorable daughter, Trinity Grace, born September 2014.
 They live in Bath, NY, and are proud to have six nieces and four nephews between them!
 Tom enjoys kayaking, cycling, hiking, movies, and making Dana laugh.

 Dean Houser / Public Relations | email